-- (a) A town-wide map showing the other existing personal wireless service facilities in the Town and outside the Town within one (1) mile of its corporate limits. - (b) A town-wide map that shows all existing and reasonably foreseen or contemplated personal wireless service facilities operated by the carrier in the Town. - (c) Proof by the carrier of adequate comprehensive general public liability insurance for the proposed personal wireless service facility that provides coverage for damage or injury to persons or property caused by the carrier or its facility.

-2.3.3 Site plans for all personal wireless service facilities shall indicate:
+- 1. A town-wide map showing the other existing personal wireless service facilities in the Town and outside the Town within one (1) mile of its corporate limits. - 2.
+A town-wide map that shows all existing and reasonably foreseen or contemplated personal wireless service facilities operated by the carrier in the Town. - 3.
+Proof by the carrier of adequate comprehensive general public liability insurance for the proposed personal wireless service facility that provides coverage for damage or injury to persons or property caused by the carrier or its facility. - 2.3.3 Site plans for all personal wireless service facilities shall indicate:

-- (a) Outlines of all existing buildings, including their purpose (e.g., residential buildings, garages, accessory structures, etc.) on the subject property and within three hundred (300) feet from the subject property boundary on adjacent properties. - (b) Proposed location of antenna(s), mount(s), and equipment shelter(s). - (c) Proposed security barrier, indicating type and extent as well as point of controlled entry. - (d) The proposed lease area for the personal wireless service facility. - (e) Location and type of electrical and telephone service.
-Underground service shall be provided, unless waived by the Planning Board. - (f) Location of all roads, public and private, on the subject property including driveways proposed to serve the personal wireless service facility and the type of surface proposed for the driveway.
+- 1. Outlines of all existing buildings, including their purpose (e.g., residential buildings, garages, accessory structures, etc.) on the subject property and within three hundred (300) feet from the subject property boundary on adjacent properties. - 2.
+Proposed location of antenna(s), mount(s), and equipment shelter(s). - 3.
+Proposed security barrier, indicating type and extent as well as point of controlled entry. - 4.
+The proposed lease area for the personal wireless service facility. - 5.
+Location and type of electrical and telephone service.
+Underground service shall be provided, unless waived by the Planning Board. - 6.
+Location of all roads, public and private, on the subject property including driveways proposed to serve the personal wireless service facility and the type of surface proposed for the driveway. - 7.
+Distances, at grade, from the proposed personal wireless service facility to each building shown on the site plan. - 8.
+All proposed changes to the existing property, including but not limited to grading, vegetation removal, and temporary or permanent roads and driveways (to include areas disturbed by construction activities).